-The following section identifies the 7 goals which are consistent amongst all five unincorporated areas.
-Following each goal are policy recommendations to implement that goal.

-Comprehensive Plans offer a strategic approach to where and how we grow.
-They address areas for change and areas to preserve.
+The following section identifies the 7 goals which are consistent amongst all five unincorporated Areas.
+Following each goal is a policy recommendation to implement that goal.
+"Comprehensive Plans offer a strategic approach to where and how we grow.
+They address areas for change and areas to preserve."